Reproduction File Size Matters For Print, Web

 by John Siebenthaler

-2012 update: Adobe imaging and drawing applications contain a simple way to export web res 72dpi images using the File>Save For Web & Devices… command.
+Update: Adobe imaging and drawing applications contain a simple way to export web res 72dpi images using the File>Save For Web & Devices… command.
 If a web image is all you need, this is the route to go.
 You can easily reset the final dimensions in the "save for…" dialogue box.
 What about print?
-Export to PDF, and choose the best profile, use the profile provided by your printer, or create your own.
-Acrobat solves the resolution problem on the fly.professional marketing and communications
+Export to PDF using Acrobat, and choose the best profile, the profile provided by your printer, or create your own.
+Acrobat solves the resolution problem on the fly.connecting business to market

 It’s All About The Final File Size – Not DPI!